openshift/cert-manager-operator/README.md

 Check the changes in the `bindata/` folder and assert any inconsistencies or errors.

+## Running tests locally

+To run all unit tests locally, use the following command:

+    make test

+This will execute all unit tests and generate a coverage report (`cover.out`).

 ## Running e2e tests locally

 The testsuite assumes, that Cert Manager Operator has been successfully deployed